xxoo/jsex/readme.md

 ## How to deserialize?
 Basically you can just `eval` the string if you trust the source.
 However if you don't, use `String.prototype.parseJsex(forbiddenMethods)` instead.
-This method returns `undefined` if parsing failed, or an `Object` with a `length` key (to store the count of characters parsed in this string) and a `value` key (to store the real result).
+This method returns `undefined` if parsing failed, or an `Object` with a `length` key (indicating the number of parsed characters) and a `value` key (containing the actual result).
-* `forbiddenMethods` defaults to a `Set` that includes all implicit methods of the current javascript engine.
-You probably don't want these methods cause they might be called automatically.
-Or you may change this param to `null` or another `Set`.
+* `forbiddenMethods` defaults to a `Set` containing all implicit methods of the current javascript engine.
+These methods are typically excluded to prevent automatic execution.
+You can also set this parameter to `null` or provide a custom `Set`.
 ### deserializing example:
 ```javascript
 //following the above code